-SECTION 1-201.
+2 SECTION 1-201.
 GENERAL DEFINITIONS.
-Subject to additional definitions contained in the subsequent Articles of this Act which are applicable to specific Articles or Parts thereof, and unless the context otherwise requires, in this Act:

-(9) "Buyer in ordinary course of business means a person that buys goods in good faith, without knowledge that the sale violates the rights of another person in the goods, and in the ordinary course from a person, other than a pawnbroker, in the business of selling goods of that kind.
-A person buys goods in the ordinary course if the sale to the person comports with the usual or customary practices in the kind of business in which the seller is engaged or with the seller's own usual or customary practices.
-A person that sells minerals or the like, including oil and gas, at the wellhead or minehead is a person in the business of selling goods of that kind.
-A buyer in ordinary course of business may buy for cash, by exchange of other property, or on secured or unsecured credit, and may acquire goods or documents of title under a pre-existing contract for sale.
-Only a buyer that takes possession of the goods or has a right to recover the goods from the seller under Section [2-XXX] may be a buyer in ordinary course of business.
-A person that acquires goods in a transfer in bulk or as security for or in total or partial satisfaction of a money debt is not a buyer in ordinary course of business.

-(32) "Purchase includes taking by sale, discount, negotiation, mortgage, pledge, lien, security interest, issue or re-issue, gift, or any other voluntary transaction creating an interest in property. \ \ \
+Subject to additional 3 definitions contained in the subsequent Articles of this Act which are applicable to 4 specific Articles or Parts thereof, and unless the context otherwise requires, in this 5 Act: 6 7 (9) "Buyer in ordinary course of business means a person that buys goods 8 in good faith, without knowledge that the sale violates the rights of another person 9 in the goods, and in the ordinary course from a person, other than a pawnbroker, in 10 the business of selling goods of that kind.
+A person buys goods in the ordinary 11 course if the sale to the person comports with the usual or customary practices in 12 the kind of business in which the seller is engaged or with the seller's own usual or 13 customary practices.
+A person that sells oil, gas, or other minerals at the wellhead 14 or minehead is a person in the business of selling goods of that kind.
+A buyer in 15 ordinary course of business may buy for cash, by exchange of other property, or on 16 secured or unsecured credit, and may acquire goods or documents of title under a 17 pre-existing contract for sale.
+Only a buyer that takes possession of the goods or 18 has a right to recover the goods from the seller under Section [2-XXX] may be a 19 buyer in ordinary course of business.
+A person that acquires goods in a transfer in 20 bulk or as security for or in total or partial satisfaction of a money debt is not a 21 buyer in ordinary course of business.
+22 23 (32) "Purchase includes taking by sale, discount, negotiation, mortgage, 24 pledge, lien, security interest, issue or re-issue, gift, or any other voluntary 25 transaction creating an interest in property.